 - Letter certifying that the document on the disc matches the original

 Federal offices in the DC area are generally closed, but the Office of the Federal Register is still operational.

-If you have a paper document, we have a small staff on-duty at 7 G Street, NW, Suite A-734 to receive packages.
+If you have a paper document, we have a small staff on-duty in Suite A-734 to receive packages.
 The requirements for submitting a paper document remain the same.
 But, it may take longer to enter these documents into our system since the majority of our staff is teleworking.

 To ensure smooth handling and limit delays, we strongly recommend that your agency use our electronic signature and submission process.